PatrikBak/GeoGen/README.md

 There also is a heuristic ranking system.
 The 4 rated aspects are selected based on the author's years of experience in writing geometry problems.

-## Future

-After university, I did not continue in academia.
-I would like to change it and find a PhD position where I could either continue working directly on GeoGen or use it for something related.

-One of the ideas is interconnecting the project with ML methods -- especially improving the algorithm that rules out inappropriate problems.

-In general, I am very interested in the math olympiad geometry and computer-related research of it.

-If you know someone who might be interested in my project, or if you have any other question, contact me via [email](mailto:patrik.bak.x@gmail.com).

 ## Technical readme

 For technical notes regarding the code, installation, and running, see [this](/Setup.md).

+## Contact

+If you are interested in my project, or if you have any other question, contact me via [email](mailto:patrik.bak.x@gmail.com).